Northern Secondary School: In popular culture

 The school has been used as a location for several films including Carrie (2013 film), as well as Jarvis Collegiate Institute, and Resident Evil: Apocalypse, which were filmed inside the school.
 The academic decathlon scene of Billy Madison was filmed in the school's auditorium.
 The 2009 documentary Fight for the Planet was also filmed at the school.

 Numerous commercials have also been filmed on the school's premises.

 Charity

 Northern has a long history of supporting national & international charities, with over 40 years of participation in the United Way fundraisers for poverty alleviation.
 The school has been the top fundraiser amongst Toronto high schools for a number of years.

 Notable alumni and staff

 Alumni of the school include one Academy Award winner, a member of the Rock and Roll Hall of Fame, holders of the Order of Canada, as well as Grey Cup and Stanley Cup champions, a Spitfire pilot who played a key role in an escape from a German prison camp by Allied airmen which is remembered today as "The Great Escape", and a prominent Hebrew Bible scholar.
 Painter Lawren P. Harris taught at then Northern Vocational.
+Jazz Shukla represented Canada at the Paris Olympic 2024.